sammckenna1986/lets-bake/README.md

 was a capital R. After getting connected was then able to but the Mongo set up details in a secure env.py file to ensure the password is secure and to stop the database from being tampered with.

+Some issues with rendering the information back from MongoDB.
+The initial set up of the recipe card rendered the different recipe cards well.
+However, I found some difficulty adding a link to the card to then display the whole recipe including ingredients and method.
+After added an upload image function, this too would bring back the image when requested by name, yet it wouldn't render in the recipe card.
+Also the new recipes uploaded by a user are displayed in the all recipe page but do not render when call via the category pages.

 ## Deployment
 Using Pycharm as a integrated development environment, had both some positive features and some negative.
 The set up to Heroku was challenging